April Grant Round Up for Small Business Owners

 • Eligibility: Early-stage tech companies.
 Hundreds apply; five finalists pitch live on stage.

-• Eligibility: Mother-owned U.S. businesses operating at least 1 year, with 2–100 employees and $5M or less in annual revenue
+• Eligibility: Mother-owned U.S. businesses operating at least 1 year, with 2–100 employees and $5M or less in annual revenue.
+Must identify as CEO, President, or Owner.

-• Description: Founders First CDC awards 20 finalists a $1,000 micro-grant plus free access to either the Passport Community (weekly scaling sessions) or Zebra Leadership (6-session CEO/team-building program).
-A $20,000 investment in mom-owned businesses doing the work.
+• Description: Founders First CDC awards 25 finalists a $1,000 micro-grant created in honor of Mother's Day and CEO Kim Folsom's mother.
+Winners also receive free access to the Passport Community or Zebra Leadership program.

 • Eligibility: Nonprofits and social enterprises developing solutions in foster care, family preservation, and youth transitions.
 Organizations led by people with lived experience are especially encouraged.